broadband-testing-capstone/.github/profile/README.md

 Runs the NDT-5, NDT-7 and Ookla speedtests.

-We Murakami for random tests in a 24 hour period.
+We used Murakami for random tests in a 24 hour period.
+See [here](https://github.com/broadband-testing-capstone/murakami-config) for setup.